1. Home

-E-mail 2FA
+2. E-mail

-Activating two-factor authentication
+Activating email two-factor authentication

-After pressing the Enable button, you need to open the TOTP app of your choice on your phone and scan the QR code displayed on the Webmail.ee page with your camera to add the token to the app.
+After pressing the Add button, you need to open the TOTP app of your choice on your phone and scan the QR code displayed on the Webmail.ee page with your camera to add the token to the app.
 A 6-digit confirmation code is displayed after adding the token, which has to be inserted to the respective text box in the webmail window.

 2FA is activated only if the confirmation code is correct.